La cumparsita: Appearances in films

+In the 1951 film Valentino, when Valentino (Anthony Dexter) and Joan Carlisle (Patricia Medina) appear at the producer Mark Towers' (Otto Kruger) birthday party, they dance to the tune of "La cumparsita", which persuades Towers to cast the unknown Valentino in a major film.

-In the 1959 film Some Like It Hot, "La cumparsita" is played by a blindfolded Cuban band during a scene in which Jack Lemmon dressed in drag dances with overstated flair in the arms of Joe E. Brown who thinks Lemmon is a woman ("Daphne – you're leading again").
+In Wilder's 1959 film Some Like It Hot, "La cumparsita" is played by a blindfolded Cuban band during a scene in which Jack Lemmon dressed in drag dances with overstated flair in the arms of Joe E. Brown who thinks Lemmon is a woman ("Daphne – you're leading again").
 During the filming in 1958, actor George Raft taught the other two men to dance the tango for this scene.

-Gülen Gözler (Turkish movie, 1977)

-Miscellaneous

-In the 2000 Summer Olympics in Sydney 2000, the Argentine team marched with the music of "La cumparsita".
-This originated protests and official claims from the Uruguayan government.
-The work was an opening part of the 1938 radio drama The War of the Worlds.